home-assistant/home-assistant.io/source/_integrations/fully_kiosk.markdown

 ha_domain: fully_kiosk
 ha_platforms:
   - binary_sensor
+  - button
   - sensor
 ha_integration_type: integration
 ---

 [Fully Kiosk Browser](https://www.fully-kiosk.com) is a powerful kiosk browser for Android devices.
 It provides a number of features for monitoring and controlling your Android device.
-This integration gives you access to view the status of your device in Home Assistant.
+This integration gives you access to control your device and view the status in Home Assistant.

-There is currently support for the following information:
+## Requirements

+This integration requires the Fully Remote Admin feature to be enabled in the Fully Kiosk Browser app.
+This feature requires the paid Fully Plus license.
+You can test it out for free, but Fully Kiosk Browser will display a watermark on your device.

+You will need the IP address of your device, and the Fully Remote Admin password you set in the Fully Kiosk Browser app.

+{% include integrations/config_flow.md %}

+## Capabilities

+The following is available as sensors:

 - Device plugged in
 - Kiosk mode enabled/disabled